 What’s better than a bowl of noodles on a cold day?
 Tofu Soup!

 Don’t expect much service here, but they are efficient at what they do.
-We were promptly seated and served tea that came with an uncovered metal jug.
-I would have preferred a jug with lid to prevent the tea from getting cold.
-The roasted rice tea was nice and strong.
+We were promptly seated and served tea.

 Banchan (complimentary) I’m not much of a fan of their banchan compared to other Korean restaurants as they’re quite uninspiring and rather boring.
 Nevertheless, they were nice to nibble on while we waited for our food to come.

 In Korean tradition, hot roasted barley tea is poured into the rice bowls when the meal comes to an end as an after-dinner digestive drink.
-However, the ladies here just pour it on the spot after your food is served to keep up with the traffic here.
-I’m not a big fan of the roasted tea and charred rice as it is an acquired taste.
-Plus, it was cold by the time I got around to it . 😦
+The ladies here used to pour it on the spot after they scooping out the rice into your bowls but they no longer do that here.

 Seafood Pancake ($17.99).
 As much as the both of us love the seafood pancake here, we rarely order it because it’s almost always just the two of us and the portion size is huge (think 8” pizza)!
 Out of all the seafood pancakes I’ve sampled so far, the one here is by far my favourite place for seafood pancake.
 The exterior was nice and crispy and had the perfect brown with plentiful of shrimp, octopus, and green onion on the inside.